-Unregulated contaminants are those for which EPA has not established drinking water standards.
+Unregulated Contaminants are those for which EPA has not established a drinking water standard.
+EPA is required by the Safe Drinking Water Act to identify a list of potential contaminants every five years and then have water systems test for them.
 The purpose of unregulated contaminant monitoring is to assist EPA in determining the occurrence of certain contaminants in drinking water and whether it needs to regulate those contaminants in the future.
-The City of Seneca was monitored by SCDHEC for three quarters, from May through November, for unregulated contaminants in the calendar year 2023.